OWL-Services-LLC/zephyr/samples/subsys/sdll/README.rst

-.. zephyr:code-sample:: simpledLL
+.. zephyr:code-sample:: sDLL
-   :name: SimpleDLL sample application
+   :name: SDLL sample application

    Receives an input from stdin and prints the resulting frame in hexadecimal format